-All vocals, electric bass guitar, synth and other instruments by alexander robinson c.2012 I think that more of it is bass and less synth than most people would think. i programmed most of the beats.
+All vocals, electric bass guitar, synth and other instruments recorded by alexander robinson c.2012 I think that more of it is bass and less synth than most people would think. i programmed virtually all of the beats.

 In the photo section are some of my photo collages (c.
 2013,) some of which have appeared in juried shows.
-Some of the themes I use are the two-sidedness of people and things, confinement and rebirth, motion and balance, ancient with modern, low brow with high brow, technology and nature, magic, religious ritual, bringing to life inaminate objects, the act of seeing and what's appealing to the eye, a journey into a hidden world, the "interior."
+Collage themes: the two-sidedness of people and things, confinement and rebirth, motion and balance, ancient with modern, low brow with high brow, technology and nature, magic, religious ritual, bringing to life inaminate objects, the act of seeing and what's appealing to the eye, a journey and entrance into a hidden world, the "interior."
 Some of the collages contain a liberal political message, and there are clear influences from Cubism and from Pop Art's infatuation with a mass-produced, all-consuming media.

 Given recent rulings, these images, collected from the internet, can be used under the Fair Use Doctrine.

 one theme in my music is the ever-more-complex relationship between humans and computers. every song begins with an idea I physically played on bass or I sang, but then, I use the computer to enhance that idea with filters and effects to the point where it would be impossible for me, or I would imagine anyone, to actually physically play it.

 I'm also trying to publish my book of short stories, SCOOPING LIGHT OFF THE WATER. the music and visual art is free: the book, ya gotta pay for.